Vietnamese Pho (Homemade Broth!)

 Directions

-2Meanwhile, move an oven rack to a high position then turn broiler to high.
-Line a baking sheet with aluminum foil.
-Place quartered onions and halved ginger onto baking sheet then broil for 10 to 15 minutes, turning onions and ginger occasionally so that they become charred or browned on all sides.
+2Preheat oven broiler to high.
+Line a baking sheet with foil.
+Place onion quarters and halved ginger on the baking sheet and broil for 10 to 15 minutes, turning occasionally until nicely charred.

 Adam and Joanne's Tips

-• Black cardamom pod: Optional, but adds a smoky aroma.
+• Black cardamom pod: Highly recommend for it’s smoky flavor, but optional.
 Find in International and Asian markets or online.

 • Yellow rock sugar: Also known as “lump sugar” sold in boxes at Asian markets.
 Break into smaller chunks – use a hammer or rolling pin.

-• Raw beef: Either ask your butcher to thinly slice or place beef into the freezer for 15 minutes to harden a little.
+• Raw beef: Ask your butcher to thinly slice or place beef into the freezer for 15 minutes to harden a little.
 Carefully slice the beef across the grain into 1/16-inch thick slices.

-• Recipe adapted and inspired by Andrea Nguyen of Viet World Kitchen and Jaden Hair of Steamy Kitchen.
+• Recipe inspired by Andrea Nguyen of Viet World Kitchen and Jaden Hair of Steamy Kitchen.

 Nutrition Per Serving Calories 436 / Protein 23 g / Carbohydrate 74 g / Dietary Fiber 3 g / Total Sugars 6 g / Total Fat 5 g / Saturated Fat 1 g / Cholesterol 20 mg